-If you are facing disorderly conduct charges in Indianapolis, Marion County, Noblesville, Hamilton County, or a surrounding central Indiana county, we recommend you speak to an Indianapolis Disorderly Conduct Lawyer about the Indiana disorderly conduct laws and the specifics of your case.
+If you are facing disorderly conduct charges in Indianapolis, Marion County, Noblesville, Hamilton County, or a surrounding central Indiana county, we recommend you speak to an Indiana Disorderly Conduct Lawyer about the Indiana disorderly conduct laws and the specifics of your case.

 Disorderly conduct in Indiana is a criminal charge, not an infraction, so Indiana disorderly conduct charges are nothing to scoff at.
 A conviction for disorderly conduct in Indiana will stay on your record for life, unless you expunge it.
 That can be embarrassing or may stop you from getting a particular job you may want.
 And, at the earliest, you cannot expunge it for five years after the date of your conviction.

 If you have been convicted of disorderly conduct, or other crime, and are interested in expunging your criminal record, visit our Free Indiana Expungement Evaluator to see if you qualify for an expungement in Indiana.

 Every criminal case is different based on the specific facts of each case; therefore, it is important you speak to an Indiana Disorderly Conduct Lawyer to discuss the specifics of your case.